Sergeant Kirk

 Sergeant Kirk or Sgt.
 Kirk (El Sargento Kirk) is the main character of the Western comics series of the same title by Italian comic book creator Hugo Pratt and Argentine author Héctor Germán Oesterheld.

 Publication history

-The series, originally created in Argentina during the Golden Age of Argentine Comics, was first published in issue 225 of the weekly comics magazine Misterix on January 9, 1953.
+The series, created in Argentina during the Golden Age of Argentine Comics, was first published in issue 225 of the weekly comics magazine Misterix on January 9, 1953.
+The idea was to make Western comics with Hugo Pratt, a rising star at the moment.
+Oesterheld initially tried to make a Sergeant set in the times of colonial Argentina, but it was rejected as it would not be profitable.
+Seeking documentation about the history of the United States' relation with the native Americans he read about the Wounded Knee Massacre, and used it as a starting point for his stories.
+Similarly to revisionist Western, he tried to avoid the standard portrayal of the cowboy as a flawless hero, and made him instead a man trying to make amends for the killing of natives.

 Sargento Kirk continued its run in Misterix until issue 475 on December 20, 1957, when Oesterheld's own publishing house Editorial Frontera was established, and the series resumed in the Frontera magazines Frontera Extra and Hora Cero Suplemento Semanal.
 It ran until 1961 with drawings by Pratt, Jorge Moliterni, Horacio Porreca and Gisela Dexter.
 An additional Sargento Kirk story was published in 1973 in the magazine Billiken, drawn by Gustavo Trigo.

 Synopsis

 Sergeant Kirk is a former soldier of the American Civil War who goes on to serve in the post-war Wild West.
 Forced to participate in a massacre of American Indians by the U.S. Army, Kirk deserts and devotes himself to defending the Indians.
 An essentially noble man, Kirk treats even his enemies with tolerance and humanitarianism.
 Among Kirk's companions appearing in the series are "El Corto", Dr. Forbes and the Native American boy, Maha.